fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-1-19-singapore-jb-johor-bahru.md

 + Golf at Eco Botanic: Tee off at one of JB’s scenic golf courses, such as the Eco Botanic Golf Course, for a relaxing day on the greens.
 + Visit Taman Negara Johor: For nature lovers, this national park offers hiking trails, wildlife spotting, and the chance to explore Malaysia’s natural beauty.

 To be frank, I’m not personally a favourite of going to JB.
 The queue across the causeway can be long and I find it to be a bit tacky.
+I prefer these [other countries](https://fromhktosg.github.io/singapore-flights/) to travel to.
 Let me know if you think otherwise.
 Till next time